fkrauthan/FkrCssURLRewriteBundle/README.md

 FkrCssURLRewriteBundle
 ======================

-A small assetic filter for Symfony2 to fix all url paths in css documents to correct urls
+A small assetic filter for Symfony2 to fix all url paths in css documents to correct urls.
+It also provides easy resource linking across platforms.

 Installation